National Radiologic Technology Week celebrates behind-the-scenes heroes impacting health care

-Some of the radiologic technologists at Walter Reed National Military Medical Center who play a huge role in the safe, quality health care delivered at WRNMMC.
+National Radiologic Technology Week, observed annually during the week with Nov.
+8, celebrates the heroes behind the scenes who play a huge role in the safe, quality health care delivered at Walter Reed and other medical facilities.
+This year, NRTW is celebrated Nov.
+5-11.

+“[The annual observance] recognizes the vital work of our diagnostic radiologic technologist team composed of federal employees, active duty, and contractors.
+These medical imaging professionals are critical components of the health care industry and the front line of all radiology departments.
+The work of rad techs allows physicians to diagnose, track the progression of diseases and injuries, perform surgery, and treat diseases and traumas,” explained Rosana Vallejos manager of Diagnostic Radiology Services in Walter Reed’s Department of Radiology.

+“During COVID-19, [rad techs] played a critical role as the front line.
+They are called on each ER trauma call, code blue, or mandatory Code Green Mass Casualty training,” she added.

 |Date Taken: